Operation & Maintenance

 - Water line flushing and valve inspection/operation

-- Repair of main line leaks, fire hydrants, and meters
+- Repair of mainline leaks, fire hydrants, and meters

 - Replacement or relocation of water and sewer mains, service lines, and fire hydrants

-- Maintenance of the district vehicle fleet
+- Maintenance of District fleet and heavy equipment

 The United States Environmental Protection Agency and California Department of Public Health set water quality standards and regulations in order to ensure that water districts, like East Valley Water District, continue to provide the highest quality of water to customers.